Amanda F. Friend, MRC, CSE

-Deaf and Hard of Hearing Services Branch
+Deaf, Hard of Hearing and Late Deafness Services

 Individuals who use sign language are served by a Rehabilitation Counselor for the Deaf.
 There are Rehabilitation Counselors for the Deaf statewide to provide services.